 There are many apps and websites available for finding restaurants that cater to gluten-free diners.
-In addition, Yelp and Urban Spoon reviews can be helpful.
+Besides, Yelp and Urban Spoon reviews can be helpful.
 It is vital to remember these are only starting places to locate gluten-free dining options.
-The information may not be not monitored, updated or validated.
+The information may not be monitored, updated, or validated.
 It is always best to question as you would otherwise, even if choosing a restaurant that is “highly recommended.”
 You will never be sorry for asking the questions.
 You will only be sorry if you don’t.

 THIS ARTICLE IS COPYRIGHTED BY AMY BURKHART, MD, RD.